 History buffs will appreciate nearby Fort Necessity Battle Field.
 The battle at Fort Necessity in the summer of 1754 was the opening action of the French and Indian War.
 This war was a clash of British, French, and American Indian cultures.
 It ended with the removal of French power from North America.
 This set the stage for the American Revolution.

 Laurel Caverns is also a popular place to visit nearby.
 This large natural calcareous sandstone cave is situated beneath a 435 acre privately-owned geological preserve.
 Most of the passage ceilings in its three mile labyrinth are between 10-20 feet high, with some as high as 50 feet.
 The average width is about 12 feet.
 The largest cave in Pennsylvania, Laurel Caverns sits atop of Chestnut Ridge, which results in nothing but pristine water entering the cave.

 For more information on Shepherd’s Rock Golf Course, check out the Nemacolin Woodlands Resort website here.
-You can additionally find more details on camping at Ohiopyle State Park on RV Park Reviews.
+You can additionally find more details on camping at Ohiopyle State Park on RV LIFE Campgrounds.

 Rick Stedman is an avid golfer, RVer, and writer who lives in Olympia, Washington.
 Rick writes a golf column, “The RV Golfer,” which is published every month in rvlife.com.
 He can be reached at firstname.lastname@example.org.